memberful/memberful-wp/readme.txt

 3. Simple sign in and account management widget.

 == Changelog ==

+= 1.16.0 =
+* Simplified the way the plugin initially activates itself with Memberful.com

 = 1.15.0 =
 * Fix some PHP warnings when interacting with WP_Error messages. #104